SirWumpus/post4/README.md

 ### dumpargs.p4

-Simple demostration on how to access the command line arguments.
+Simple demonstration on how to access the command line arguments.

         $ post4 dumpargs.p4 hello world, tell us more!